lzdrojewski/cat_herder/README.md

 - **Be a role model**: Your behaviors matter to everyone around you.
 Model the behavior you expect from others.
 If you want to effect change, you must often adjust yourself to embody the change you wish to make.
 - **Be a coach**: It all starts by actively listening!
 Then help individuals and teams to gain self-awareness and self-reflection; set and clarify objectives; achieve their development objectives; unlock their potential; act as a sounding board.
 The coach's job is to ensure individuals and teams thrive and grow.
 - **Be one that cares**: Nothing really matters if people don't feel that you deeply care about their growth, success, and them as human beings.
 By deeply caring, you'll be fostering a strong sense of belonging, a holistic sense of ownership, and ultimately loyalty.
 Others come first, or in other words, we eat last!
 - **Think global, act locally**: Think in systems, a company is not a sum of all parts but the product of its interactions!
-We need everyone from everywhere in Jack Henry to be successful.
+We need everyone from everywhere in this company to be successful.
 A problem anywhere is a shared problem, and a win anywhere is a shared win!

 ## Management Guiding Principles
 - Our #1 priority is our people.
 We'll always find time to attract, retain, coach, and lead our people while continually raising the bar, even when it is uncomfortable.
 We take it as an article of faith that it is the right decision long-term.